 - Saturna Island

 - Mayne Island

 - Islands only accessible by boat (no services):

 - Russell Island

-NOTE: Marinas and boat charter companies are plentiful in the area.
-Pump-out facilities are located in the area at Port Sidney Marina, Van Isle Marina, and Tsehum Harbour Authority in Sidney and at the Saltspring Island Harbour Authority in Ganges Harbour on Saltspring Island.
+Note: Marinas and boat charter companies are plentiful in the area.
+Nearby pump-out facilities are located at Port Sidney Marina, Van Isle Marina, and Tsehum Harbour Authority in Sidney and at the Saltspring Island Harbour Authority in Ganges Harbour on Saltspring Island.
 Washington State operates numerous pump-out facilities in the adjacent San Juan Islands.

 When visiting Gulf Islands National Park Reserve, you are in an area where rescue services and medical assistance may take time to reach you in case of an emergency.
 Ensure that you have the level of training and experience necessary to take responsibility for your safety.

 - Obtain marine charts.
 Charts are available in paper or digital format.
 Check the Canadian Hydrographic Service website for the location of a chart dealer near you.
 The following charts cover portions of this region:

 3473, 3476, 3477, 3478, 3441, 3442, and 3462.

 - Make sure to check the Important Bulletins for closures and public safety alerts before you leave home